 This YouTube video further explains the things you need to check on a digital piano.
 The critical consideration should be the feel of the keys.
 You can replace everything else in your piano, but the feel and response of the keyboard are irreplaceable.

 This list is dominated by Yamaha digital pianos.
 So, it’s very obvious that our choice for the best digital piano under $1500 is also a Yamaha — Yamaha YDP163B Arius Series.
 This isn’t the only Yamaha Arius on the list, but why the YDP163B of all the Yamahas mentioned?

 There are two things we need to emphasize here — realistic piano experience and tons of modern perks.
-It has the response and feel of a real piano — heavier touch on the low keys and lighter on the upper keys.
-The three-pedal system helps you achieve a wonderful performance of the legendary pianists.
+It has the response and feel of a real piano — heavier touch on the low keys and a lighter on the upper keys.
+The three-pedal system helps you achieve the wonderful performance of the legendary pianists.

 While it offers you a realistic playing experience, you can also enjoy connectivity and authentic sampled sounds onboard.
 The good thing about the YDP163B Arius is the auto-off function, just like your real piano that you don’t need to turn it off.
 If you’ll get this digital piano from Yamaha, you’ll surely be one step closer to your dream.